Jie-Fang/cudnn-frontend/docs/operations/Attention.md

     - `cudnnBackend<enum_name>` -> `cudnn_frontend::<enum_name>`
     - `cudnn<enum_name>` -> `cudnn_frontend::<enum_name>`
 - To dump the dropout mask generated by the Philox RNG dropout implementation for debugging purposes, users can use the `rng_dump` option.
 This option requires users to pass a tensor of dimensions $(B, H_{q}, S_{q}, S_{kv})$
-- Scaled Dot Product Flash Attention Backward improves performance by using an optional dP workspace tensor.
+- Scaled Dot Product Attention Backward improves performance by using an optional dP workspace tensor.
 This tensor's memory consumption increases quadratically with the sequence length.
 The following describes the behavior of the `CUDNN_FRONTEND_ATTN_DP_WORKSPACE_LIMIT` environment variable, which allows the user to change the GPU memory limit for this workspace tensor:
   - `CUDNN_FRONTEND_ATTN_DP_WORKSPACE_LIMIT = unset`
     The optimization will utilize workspace memory until reaching the default limit of 256MB.
   - `CUDNN_FRONTEND_ATTN_DP_WORKSPACE_LIMIT = -1`